brasmussen117/machine_setup/README.md

 cd ~/.ssh/; ssh-keygen -t ed25519 -f "github" -N "" -C "brasmussen117" cat github.pub
 ```
+* Go to [Key Settings](https://github.com/settings/keys) to add the new key.
 ### Clone Repo
 ```bash
 git clone git@github.com:brasmussen117/machine_setup.git
 ```
 ### Setup Links
 To make my life easier, I make symlinks from the home dir to this repo.
-That way, they can be sourced in zshrc without having to fix paths.
+That way, they can be sourced in zshrc without fixing paths.
 To create a symbolic link in the home directory that points to this repo, you can use the following command:
 **Commands intended to be run from this repos root dir**
 ```bash